BrentSeidel/Numerical/README.md

 is that complex numbers are a tagged record so that object notation can be used for some of the operations, if that's important to you.

-##  Integration
-Implemented algorithms are:
-* Composite trapezoid
-* Composite Simpson's
-* Adaptive Simpson's

-##  Numerical Derivatives
-These operations can easily cause trouble if you don't understand your problem and computer arithmatic.
-The core of taking a derivative involves subtracting two nearly equal numbers and dividing by a small number.
-This has the effect of amplifying round-off errors.
-Avoid these operations, if you can.
-* 2 point method
-* 3 point methods
-* 5 point methods

 ##  Differential Equations
 These are basic algorithms for finding numerical solutions to differential equations.